santiagosayshey/DigiBrain/Content/Projects/Dictionarry/dev log.md

 ### Popularity

 For every encode at a specific resolution for a movie / tv show that is currently popular (via PTP / BTN top 100 monthly), a release group receives +1 score to their GPPi.
-At the end of every month, the score is reset, and the previous score is normalized (tbd on how) and added to their permanent GPPi score.
+At the end of every month, the score is reset, and the previous score is normalized (tbd on how) and added to their permanent GPPi score (up to a certain point and probably never past tier ~3)

 This process will be completely automatic and will hopefully solve the problem of new good release groups.